Goldshell LB-BOX vs Goldshell LB1

 Frequently Asked Questions

-Is the Goldshell LB-BOX or Goldshell LB1 more profitable?
+Which makes more money, the Goldshell LB-BOX or the Goldshell LB1?

 At the current BTC price and a $0.10/kWh electricity rate, the Goldshell LB1 is more profitable at $-0.19/day compared to $-0.38/day for the Goldshell LB-BOX.
 Profitability depends heavily on your electricity rate — use the selector above to calculate with your actual costs.